Access Living’s Guiding Research Principles and Expectations

 The independent living movement was built on the principle that people with disabilities are entitled to the same rights, options, and control over choices in their own lives as people without disabilities.
 Access Living seeks to partner in and support research which shares these principles through not only examining disability as a research topic, but by including the disability community as an integral part of the overall research process as much as possible.
 We are particularly interested in research that examines ways to improve service delivery and policy outcomes towards community integration and empowerment of people with disabilities and the communities in which they live.

 To help guide potential research partners in their consideration for how to equitably and ethically engage the disability community in their research project with Access Living, we share the following principles.
-We will evaluate all of our research partnership requests based on our availability, capacity, and the degree to which the projects described mirror the values and interests reflected in our organization’s purpose, mission, and vision (see “Who We Are”) and the research principles, expectations, and requirements outlined below.
+We will evaluate all of our research partnership requests based on merit, as well as our availability, capacity, and the degree to which the projects described mirror the values and interests reflected in our organization’s purpose, mission, and vision (see “Who We Are”) and the research principles, expectations, and requirements outlined below.

 We invite all potential research partners to submit an application.
 In the application, please describe the project and how it reflects the interests of Access Living and the principles outlined here as much as possible.